Eastern Subterranean Termites (Reticulitermes Flavipes)

 Termites are surprisingly mobile and can gain access to wood in virtually any part of a building.
 However, most colonies build nests underground initially, so original infestations usually are found around the foundation and lower floors.
 Termites can slip through tiny cracks in cement foundations.
 Virtually any type of construction or foundation is susceptible to attack.
 Buildings with wood in direct or close contact along the ground are more apt to be attacked.
 Subterranean termites usually damage wood with the grain.
 60,000 workers can eat 1/5 ounce or 5 grams of wood each day.
 At this rate, such a colony could completely consume 2 1/3 linear feet of a 2″ by 4″ pine board in one year.
 There could, however, be several colonies infesting a single building.

-When a termite infestation is suspected, it is advisable to have the insects identified by your county Cooperative Extension Service, a pest control operator or a home inspector experienced with wood boring insects.
+When a termite infestation is suspected, it is advisable to have the insects identified by a pest control operator or a home inspector experienced with wood boring insects.
 If possible, locate the point of entry.
 Sometimes the mud-covered shelter tubes can be seen along the side of the foundation.
 In most cases, points of entry are less obvious.
 Usually it’s recommended that a professional pest control operator be called to conduct a thorough investigation.
 Termite inspections / treatment estimates usually are conducted for a nominal fee.

 Are best handled by a professional pest control operator.
 Most treatments will cost between $1400 and $2000.
 The standard practice for termite control involves the injection of an insecticide into the ground around the outside foundation and around the interior perimeter footing of the building.
 This method forms a chemical barrier which prevents the termites from moving into the building from their nesting site.
 When done correctly the technique is safe and effective.
 Registered chemicals are designed to stay in the soil where applied and risk of exposure to resident is very small.
 There are other methods, including baiting, for termite control which your pest control operator can discuss with you.

 If for various reasons (proximity of a well, high water table, proximity of a waterway) soil treatment is unacceptable, discuss the alternatives with a pest control operator and /or your Cooperative Extension Agent.
 Reminder: Do not plant edible crops within 10 feet of ground treated for termite control.
 Replace all damaged wood (if the wood is near the ground use pressure treated lumber) & eliminate sources of moisture, since termites prefer wood with a moderate moisture level.
 A note of caution: Do not panic.
 Termites are damaging, and cause substantial structural damage, but they will not destroy a house overnight.
-Do not rush into a quick, incomplete termite control job.
-Take the time to talk with two or three pest control operators, obtain estimates, and select the one you think best meets your needs.

 If you have a question about termites or termite control or need a non-bias termite inspection, call 978-478-7183 or contact Evan Robitaille at Able Home Inspection.
 The fee charged by Able Home Inspection for a termite Inspection performed with a home inspection is usually $95.
 (Fee may vary depending upon the size of the property inspected.)
 Without a home inspection the fee is $125 plus travel fees.